Maple French Toast Overnight Oats

 Maple French Toast Overnight Oats – a creamy, spoonable overnight oats recipe with a perfect blend of warming cinnamon, nutty nutmeg, creamy vanilla, with maple notes.
-This maple overnight oat recipe was inspired by the classic breakfast favorite, French toast, and maple syrup.
+The classic breakfast favorite, French toast, and maple syrup inspired this maple overnight oat recipe.

 - Simple, basic pantry ingredients for a one-dish meal.